simonmichael/hledger/hledger/hledger.m4.md

 ### Intervals with custom start date

-All intervals mentioned above are required to start on their natural calendar boundaries, but the following weekly, monthly and yearly intervals can start on any date:
+All intervals mentioned above are required to start on their natural calendar boundaries, but the following intervals can start on any date:

+Weekly on custom day:

 - `every Nth day of week` (`th`, `nd`, `rd`, or `st` are all accepted after the number)
 - `every WEEKDAYNAME` (full or three-letter english weekday name, case insensitive)

+Monthly on custom day:

 - `every Nth day [of month]`
 - `every Nth WEEKDAYNAME [of month]`

+Yearly on custom day:

 - `every MM/DD [of year]` (month number and day of month number)
-- `every Nth MONTHNAME [of year]` (full or three-letter english month name, case insensitive)
+- `every MONTHNAME DDth [of year]` (full or three-letter english month name, case insensitive, and day of month number)
-- `every MONTHNAME Nth [of year]`
+- `every DDth MONTHNAME [of year]` (equivalent to the above)

 Examples: